Colonization of the Moon: Exporting material to Earth

 In the future 3He harvested from the Moon may have a role as a fuel in thermonuclear fusion reactors.
 It should require about 100 MT of helium-3 to produce the electricity that Earth uses in a year and there should be enough on the Moon to provide that much for 10,000 years.

+In 2024, an American startup called Interlune announced plans to mine Helium on the Moon for export to Earth.
+The first mission plans to use NASA's Commercial Lunar Payload Services program to arrive on the moon.

 Exporting propellant obtained from lunar water

 To reduce the cost of transport, the Moon could store propellants produced from lunar water at one or several depots between the Earth and the Moon, to resupply rockets or satellites in Earth orbit.

 Lunar water ice

 Lunar scientists had discussed the possibility of water repositories for decades.
 They are now increasingly "confident that the decades-long debate is over" a report says.
 "The Moon, in fact, has water in all sorts of places; not just locked up in minerals, but scattered throughout the broken-up surface, and, potentially, in blocks or sheets of ice at depth."
 The results from the Chandrayaan mission are also "offering a wide array of watery signals."

 It is estimated there is at least 600 million tons of ice at the north pole in sheets of relatively pure ice at least a couple of meters thick.